Nonprofit Center Video Library

 Crisis Communication Planning: Preserving your Nonprofit’s Reputation

 Every nonprofit should have a crisis response plan; this webinar will help you communicate that plan before, during, and after a crisis to reduce any permanent damage to your nonprofit and its reputation.
-The key word is planning.
 This webinar will take you through the essential steps of effective crisis communications that you can do now to be prepared before a crisis occurs.

 Writing for the Web